 Campus security and safety is an important factor of postsecondary education.
-The Crime Awareness and Campus Security Act of 1990 http://ncta.unl.edu/faculty-staff-resources (http://ncta.unl.edu/faculty-staff-resources/) is a federal law that requires colleges and universities to disclose information about campus crime and security policies.
-Colleges and universities that are eligible to receive Title IV funding must publish an annual report by October 1.
+The Crime Awareness and Campus Security Act of 1990 is a federal law that requires colleges and universities to disclose information about campus crime and security policies.
+Colleges and universities that are eligible to receive Title IV funding must publish an annual repor (https://ncta.unl.edu/housing-and-campus-life/)t by October 1.
 The report must contain three years of crime statistics in various categories.